Mitraaaaa/Store/README.md

 ## Login page :

 * You can enter your username and password if you have already signed up (case sensetive : lower & upper case must be considered).
-* Incase you haven't signed up yet, you can choose a username and password (you 'll get an error to choose another username if your it's already taken).
+* Incase you haven't signed up yet, you can choose a username and password (you 'll get an error to choose another username if it's already taken).
-* You 'll be able to change your password latter in the main page.
+* You 'll be able to change your password later in the main page.

 <img src="guide%20pic/login-page.png" width="300">